eric-cato-jr/eric-cato-jr/README.md

 I hold industry-recognized certifications including CompTIA Security+, CompTIA Network+, and Microsoft Azure Fundamentals (AZ-900).
 I am pursuing the ccna to build a solid foundation in computer networking and to understand how data moves across networks and systems.
 I currently work as an IT Support Intern supporting enterprise environments, where I assist with user management, endpoint configuration, system troubleshooting, and infrastructure support.

-This GitHub serves as my professional portfolio, showcasing cybersecurity labs, IT projects, programming work, and technical documentation as I work toward beginning my career as a SOC Analyst and eventually transitioning into cloud security.
+This GitHub serves as my professional portfolio, showcasing cybersecurity labs, IT projects, programming work, and technical documentation as I work toward beginning my career as a cloud security analyst

 ---